A Comprehensive Guide to Optimizing Blog Posts for Search in 2024

 Off-page SEO tactics are things you can do to make your blog get more traffic in more indirect ways.
 When you're optimizing on-page SEO factors, you're trying to increase visibility in SERPs.
 Off-page tactics can pull site visitors in from other places.

 Earning backlinks is a valuable SEO strategy that involves earning links to your site from other trusted sites.
 For instance, if you share a smart or underreported statistic in an SEO blog post, another blogger might refer to your post in their content, referencing the data you shared.
 This allows you to potentially capture traffic and authority from that site.

 This is a tactic that may require planning and partnering with other credible sites (particularly ones that make sense for your business goals and industry).
 To execute this, you can either reach out to those sites directly or consistently link to sites that you'd like to work with.
 Hopefully, they'll eventually take notice and start doing the same for you.
 Of course, it's far quicker and more efficient to reach out, but implementing their links on your site is a good way to show you're willing to partner.

-Perrill's Backlinking Tip: To get the most out of your outreach strategy, make sure to utilize "unlinked mentions"
+Perrill's Backlinking Tip: To get the most out of your effort and maximize your outreach strategy, don't be afraid to utilize low-hanging fruit strategies like "unlinked mentions"